fbpx

 There are some pretty amazing Indigenous-owned products on the market today, and buying from the artists and makers is a great way to show your support financially.

 Supply Aus, an Indigenous-owned supplier, is a leader in this space.
 They are the brand behind the first Indigenous-owned coffee to be found on the shelves at Woolworths.
-They also sell office supplies, workwear, tools and many other great products, with a portion of all proceeds going towards the education of Indigenous youths.
+They also sell office supplies, workwear, tools and many other great products, with a portion of all proceeds going towards educating Indigenous youths.

-By supporting organisations and products like that of Supply Aus, you’re giving back to the community.
+By supporting Indigenous organisations and products like Supply Aus, you’re giving back to the community.

 Allow Indigenous Voices to Be Heard

-It’s certainly important to shed light on the injustices faced by First Nations people by presenting educational resources surrounding Indigenous culture.
+It’s certainly important to shed light on the injustices First Nations people faced by presenting educational resources surrounding Indigenous culture.
 While allies can empathise with the struggle of Indigenous people, as well as the joy and the celebration of culture, we can’t have lived experience of it.

 Support the Indigenous community and work with it, but allow Indigenous Australians to speak on the subjects that affect their lives.
 Give them the platform and keep your ears open.